 The Cyclotron: Photos of an Early Tech Marvel

-One such marvel is the cyclotron: a huge, early “atom smasher” that led to, among other things, key breakthroughs in the study of subatomic particles and, in a sense, to the Atomic Age itself.
-Here, LIFE.com celebrates the remarkable instrument, and the minds that conceived, refined and worked wonders with it when it was still the sharpest of edgy tech.
+One such marvel is the early cyclotron: a huge, proto-atom smasher that led to, among other things, key breakthroughs in the study of subatomic particles and, in a sense, to the latter Atomic Age itself.
+Here, LIFE.com celebrates the remarkable instrument, and the minds that conceived, refined and worked wonders with it when it was still the sharpest (if bulkiest) of edgy tech.

-The way cyclotrons works (and the way they still work, for there are some still in operation) is, at heart, almost rudimentary: particles sped up by the enormous device’s transmitter and magnet form a beam of energy.
+The way most cyclotrons work is, at heart, almost rudimentary: particles sped up by the enormous device’s transmitter and magnet form a beam of energy.
 “When this beam is directed against a metal target,” LIFE explained to its readers in a February 1940 issue, “enough of the particles hit the nuclei in the metal to cause atomic explosions, making them give off neutrons or other radiations.
 When other substances, in turn, are bombarded with neutrons, new substances are formed, which explode with radioactive violence.
 These artificially radioactive substances are of great use in biological research” — particularly, the article noted, the battle against cancer.

 Cyclotrons were so much a part of the national conversation in the late 1940s, in fact, that in an advertisement in a 1948 issue of LIFE, Shell Oil not only touted its products’ use in Columbia’s Nevis Lab cyclotron, located 20 miles north of Manhattan in Irvington, New York, but actually took the time (and the valuable ad space) to discuss how the machine worked: